 Dr. S. Senthil Kumar

-HOD, Department of Computer Science and Engineering, Guru Nanak Institute of Technology, Ibrahimpatnam, Telangana, India
+Head of Department, Department of Computer Science and Engineering, Guru Nanak Institute of Technology, Ibrahimpatnam, Telangana, India

 Dr. S. Sreenatha Reddy